Animations showing basic orthodontic techniques used with the Invisalign® system.

 Crowded teeth can be narrowed, and then realigned.

 Some cases that involve tooth crowding can be transformed into, and then treated as, a case where the bulk of the tooth movement involves space closure.

 With this approach, the dentist will shave down the crowded teeth just slightly using their dental drill or a diamond-coated strip (a process termed "tooth stripping").

 "Extraction" cases are commonplace in the orthodontic world.
-In most cases, they usually only involve the extraction of back teeth (usually bicuspids), often in pairs.
+In most cases, they only involve the removal of back teeth (usually bicuspids), often in right/left pairs.

 An example that involves front teeth.

 This animation illustrates a case where a single crowded front tooth is extracted, and then the remaining 3 incisors are realigned into the space formerly occupied by all 4.